-The OFAH NXT-GEN program was launched earlier this year to provide volunteer experiences for younger people of all abilities with opportunities to offer direct input into OFAH discussions and be spokespersons and influencers while gaining valuable experience, connections, and insights into fishing and hunting and other conservation management topics.
+The OFAH NXT-GEN program was launched in 2021 to provide volunteer experiences for younger people of all abilities with opportunities to offer direct input into OFAH discussions and be spokespersons and influencers while gaining valuable experience, connections, and insights into fishing and hunting and other conservation management topics.

 - Kelly McLeanLindsay, ONKelly McLean